-Use the iColor® ProRIP software to print white as an underprint or overprint in one pass.
+Use the IColor ProRIP software to print white as an overprint in one pass.
 This professional version is designed for higher volume printing with an all new interface.
-Design files can be printed directly from your favorite graphics program, as well as imported directly into iColor® ProRIP.
+Design files can be printed directly from your favorite graphics program, as well as imported directly into IColor ProRIP.

-The iColor® ProRIP software allows the user to control the spot white channel feature.
-Three cartridge configurations are available: Spot color overprinting, where white is needed as a top color for textiles; Spot color underprinting for printing on dark or transparent media where white is needed as a background color and standard CMYK printing where a spot color is not needed.
-No need to create additional graphics with different color configurations - the software does it all - and in one pass!
-Enhance the brilliance of any graphic with white behind color!
+The IColor ProRIP software allows the user to control the spot white channel feature, as well as spot color overprinting, where white is needed as a top color for textiles.
+No need to create additional graphics with different color configurations - the software does it all - and in one pass.
+Enhance the brilliance of any graphic with white behind color.